andrewbolster/andrewbolster.github.io/_posts/2012-07-29-deus-ex-or-how-i-learned-to-stop-torrenting-and-love-digital-distribution.markdown

 [caption id="attachment_826" align="alignleft" width="590"][![](http://www.andrewbolster.info/wp-content/uploads/2012/07/trolln.jpg)](http://www.andrewbolster.info/wp-content/uploads/2012/07/trolln.jpg) I am a pirate.[/caption]

 I voyage across the root-zones  in search for content.
 Movies available months before local DVD release in a format that my media centre laps up (mostly), I watch once, and don't take up shelf space for years; TV shows via RSS that I watch at my leisure; and, on the rare occasion that I want to 'Game' and not feel like an [idiot](http://i.qkme.me/35ahzb.jpg), I torrent.

 Today was such a day; I'd had my old memories of Deus Ex (Otherwise known as '[THE GREATEST GAME IN THE WORLD](http://en.wikipedia.org/wiki/Deus_Ex#Critical_response) [Where the lead character [can actually talk](http://en.wikipedia.org/wiki/Gordon_Freeman)]) floating around for a week or so, and had locked off a Lazy Sunday to get back into it.
-Sunday rolls on, and I fire off a [friendly torrent](http://geek.pikimal.com/2011/10/18/deus-ex-torrent-tricks-pirates-into-answering-piracy-questionnaire/).<!-- more -->
+Sunday rolls on, and I fire off a [friendly torrent](http://geek.pikimal.com/2011/10/18/deus-ex-torrent-tricks-pirates-into-answering-piracy-questionnaire/).

 # But Wait!
 You're a Linux Fiend?!

 [caption id="attachment_824" align="alignright" width="280"][![](http://www.andrewbolster.info/wp-content/uploads/2012/07/485141.jpg)](http://www.andrewbolster.info/wp-content/uploads/2012/07/485141.jpg) Yes Gabe, yes we do.[/caption]

 Now, the 'fly' in the ointment; I am a [Ubuntu](http://www.andrewbolster.info/tag/ubuntu/) guy.
 As such, any time you want to install something 'demanding', you do a quick google to find out if it'll work at all.
 Came across this [article](http://cybolic.wordpress.com/2012/01/07/howto-deus-ex-human-revolution-in-ubuntulinux/), and specifically, this phrase.

 > Do whatever you would normally do; run the installer from the DVD or download it from Steam – just make sure you do it in a new prefix in Vineyard.

 [Steam](http://store.steampowered.com/)...works... on... linux?